15-year-old Detroit Catholic Central football player dies

 “Please pray for the Sylvester family as they struggle with the loss of their son-brother, and also for the Shamrock nation who within mere days has lost another brother.
 May the souls of all the faithful departed, through the mercy of God, rest in peace.”

-Stephen was on the football and track and field teams at Detroit Country Day.
+Stephen was on the football and track and field teams at Detroit Catholic Central.
 He was also a member at St. Michael the Archangel Parish.

 “It is with a sad heart that we ask you to please keep the Sylvester family in your prayers,” said a spokesperson from St. Michael the Archangel Catholic School in Livonia, where Stephen went to grade school.